perladvent/perldotcom/content/article/_pub_2012_10_an-overview-of-lexing-and-parsing.md

 set of rules for how to construct tokens within a grammar and a set of rules for what happens when we construct a valid combination of tokens.
-This limit allows you to focus on the important part of the applicationâdetermining what a document which conforms to the grammar means (the author's *intention*)âand less on the mechanics of verifying that a document matches the grammar.
+This limit allows you to focus on the important part of the application—determining what a document which conforms to the grammar means (the author's *intention*)—and less on the mechanics of verifying that a document matches the grammar.

 In other words, you can focus on *what* you want to do with a document